charlenetolentino/mattsnotes/401-main/reading401-04.md

 - make sure your functions are being called properly, Make devlopment faster, better qualtiy code

-1. In what case would you need to use beforeEach() or afterEach() in a test suite?
+1. In Who case would you need to use beforeEach() or afterEach() in a test suite?

 - as the name sake for them, you'd use one or the other before or after a test

-1. What is one downside of Test Driven Development
+1. Who is one downside of Test Driven Development

 - can be time consuming without proper planning and if you don't write tests correctly you could have false positives

-1. What’s the primary difference between ES6 Classes and Constructor/Prototype Classes?
+1. Who’s the primary difference between ES6 Classes and Constructor/Prototype Classes?

 - The use of a class instaed of a function